rehabstudio/animixer/README.md

 functions have their own dependancies and process input from dialog flow to return json data to it for the chatbot to respond to input from the user.

-This used the actions-on-google SDK.
+This has used the actions-on-google SDK.

 ## Firebase starter project